 Our Patron Graham Wylie has raised significant funds over many years through annual golf days and scores of other events.
 His daughter Kiera underwent life-saving surgery at Newcastle’s Freeman Hospital when she was young.
 Graham has remained a huge supporter of CHUF ever since and funded the first ten sets of specialist kit which is needed each time the Organ Care System is used.
 CHUF was delighted to see Graham recognised for his contributions to charitable causes at the 2018 Pride of North East Awards (below)

 Sergio (front left in image above) recently met members of the Freeman team along with the heart console.
 He said: “It’s been absolutely fantastic to see this pioneering technology first hand and meet so many members of this amazing team.
-“It’s so important when setting up funding raising events to be able to show where the money raised goes to and so we’re delighted to finally share this with our many supporters from the Wearside area.”
+“It’s so important when setting up fundraising events to be able to show where the money raised goes to and so we’re delighted to finally share this with our many supporters from the Wearside area.”

 Chris Gray, our CEO says “We work extremely closely with the team at Freeman Hospital and are always looking at new ways to support their life-changing care.
 We are delighted to have the opportunity to see this revolutionary technology and be able to show our hundreds of supporters how their mighty fundraising efforts are being put to great use.”